Today's Articles

 Hamer recounted for the convention the harassment that she and other Blacks experienced when trying to register to vote in Mississippi in a nationally televised interview about her experiences with police brutality.
 Democratic Party officials offered the Black Mississippians two convention seats.

 Hamer and the MFDP, however, rejected the compromise offer and went home.
-The MFDP challenge resulted in a pledge from the Democratic Party not to seat any delegate to the 1968 national convention who had been chosen through racially discriminatory means.
+The MFDP challenge resulted in the Democratic Party's pledge not to seat any delegate to the 1968 national convention who had been chosen through racially discriminatory means.
 It also made Hamer a national political force.

 After 1964, Hamer continued to fight voter suppression.
 She worked for black voting rights and black candidates for public office in Mississippi.
 She also founded social service organizations and initiated economic development efforts, including the Freedom Farms Corporation, established in 1969 to help poor families raise food and livestock.